Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: Related Work

 \paragraph{UQ for Neural Operators.} Several Bayesian deep learning methods common for standard neural networks have been shown to work well for NOs on in-domain PDE applications~\citep{psaros2023Uncertainty,zou2023uncertainty}.
-Commonly used methodologies for approximate Bayesian inference, e.g., the Bayesian Neural Operator~\citep{magnani2022}, DeepEnsembles~\citep{lakshminarayanan2017Simple}, variational inference methods, e.g., Mean-field VI ~\citep{graves2011practical,teye2018bayesian} or MC-Dropout ~\citep{gal2016dropout} and MCMC approaches, e.g., Hamiltonian Monte Carlo (HMC), provide, at best, crude approximations of the true posterior distribution in \cref{eq:bma} of this Bayesian model.
+Commonly used methodologies for approximate Bayesian inference, e.g., the Bayesian Neural Operator~\citep{magnani2022}, DeepEnsembles~\citep{lakshminarayanan2017Simple}, variational inference methods, e.g., Mean-field VI~\citep{graves2011practical,teye2018bayesian} or MC-Dropout~\citep{gal2016dropout} and MCMC approaches, e.g., Hamiltonian Monte Carlo, provide, at best, crude approximations of the true posterior distribution in \cref{eq:bma} of this Bayesian model.
 For instance, DeepEnsembles train the same architecture multiple times to obtain different models that maximize the posterior, i.e., different modes of the posterior.
-The Bayesian Neural Operator uses a Laplace approximation of the posterior.
+In applications to weather forecasting, FourCastNet \citep{pathak2022} generates ensembles by perturbing the initial condition with Gaussian noise.
+The Bayesian Neural Operator~\citep{magnani2022} uses a last-layer Laplace approximation of the posterior. \citet{weber2024} propose to use a Laplace approximation of the posterior via the last Fourier layer (instead of the last linear layer) to capture the global structure.
 Variational inference approaches approximate the posterior with a density $q(\rmW)$, and sample $\rmW_j \sim q(\rmW)$.
 MCMC methods construct a Markov chain that is asymptotically guaranteed to sample from the true posterior.
-While these methods can provide good in-domain uncertainty estimates, most of the scalable UQ methods are not robust to OOD shifts.
+An alternate approach in \citet{guo2023ib} uses a latent space representation that is assumed to be aware of the confidence of the input data in relation to the region where the training data is located to provide point-wise uncertainty estimates.
+Recently, \citet{ma2024} have applied distribution-free conformal prediction methods, which have been used for standard classification/regression tasks~\citep{diquigiovanni2022conformal, angelopoulos2023conformal}, to NOs in the function space to provide uncertainty estimates for all points.
+While these methods can provide good in-domain uncertainty estimates, most of the scalable UQ methods are not robust to OOD shifts or have not been tested on OOD problems.